Do Go On - 425 - The WWI Christmas Truce

 Wow.

-So just out of interest, how long have we got left to do?
+So, just out of interest, how long have we got left today?

-The next generation went back out there fighting again.
+The next generation were back out there fighting again.

 What?

-the Second World War, bacon, butter, sugar, meat, milk, cheese, eggs, and cooking fat were
+Bacon, butter, sugar, meat, milk, cheese, eggs and cooking fat were all rations.

-Once rationsing was in place, Turkey was off the menu.
+Once rousing was in place, turkey was off the menu.

 I'm actually all for that.